dianecandler/ReactPortfolio/README.md

 * Git Hub
 * Heroku

-## Images
-* Personal images approved by individuals.
-* Free download images used.

 ## Visibility
 * Important to allow both standard and reactive mode to ensure the content if visible for any user.
 * Invoking serviceWorker to allow for loading without internet connectivity.